Holidays

 22. Dark Chocolate Chip Cookies

-Take the traditional chip-filled cookie up a notch with this dark chocolate chip cookie recipe, which just might be the answer to “What is the dessert trend for Valentine’s Day this year?”
-Lavender buds, Himalayan salt and oat milk lend a unique touch to these vegan cookies.
+Take the traditional chip-filled cookie up a notch with this dark chocolate chip cookie, which just might be the answer to “What is the dessert trend for Valentine’s Day this year?”
+Lavender buds, Himalayan salt and oat milk lend a unique touch to these vegan Valentine's Day cookies.

 Mexican chocolate gives a spicy punch to traditionally sweet desserts.
 This Mexican chocolate walnut biscotti recipe combines walnuts, chocolate chips and Maraschino cherries with the spicy touch of cinnamon and cayenne pepper to create a crunchy treat.
-Add to a box of soft and chewy Valentine’s Day cookies for a distinctive touch.
+Add to a box of soft and chewy Valentine’s Day cookies for an extra warming treat.

 25. French Macarons